Cy663/5800_notebooks/final-report(1).md

 **Tianze Yin**: This project significantly enhanced my understanding of combinatorial optimization problems and their real-world applications.
 Implementing three different approaches to solve the CVRP—from brute-force to advanced heuristics—taught me valuable lessons about algorithm design and trade-offs between optimality and computational efficiency.
 The most challenging aspect was scaling our solution to handle thousands of stations, which required me to explore specialized libraries like Google OR-Tools.
 This knowledge will be directly applicable to my future work in transportation planning and logistics optimization, where similar routing problems are common.
 The experience of translating a mathematical formulation into working code that can solve real-world problems has been incredibly rewarding.

 **Xu Tang**: Working on time series forecasting for this project has been an enlightening journey.
 I've deepened my understanding of ARIMA models and their variations, learning how to properly evaluate and compare different forecasting approaches.
 What surprised me most was that sometimes simpler models perform better than complex ones—a valuable lesson in avoiding unnecessary complexity.
 The skills I've gained in time series analysis will be directly applicable to my planned career in data science, where forecasting is a fundamental technique across multiple domains.
 This project also improved my data preprocessing abilities, as handling and cleaning the massive Citi Bike dataset required careful attention to detail and efficient coding practices.

+One of my main contributions was running comprehensive comparative analyses across multiple forecasting intervals and ensuring the accuracy of results by debugging and aligning the data preprocessing steps.
+At first, dealing with misalignment and unexpected results was frustrating.
+However, systematically troubleshooting and identifying the cause—a misalignment of forecast intervals—was a valuable learning experience.
+It significantly enhanced my ability to debug and improve analytical pipelines, skills which are extremely useful for any real-world data analysis tasks.
+I also gained practical experience in visualization techniques to effectively communicate our findings, which made our insights clearer and more impactful.

 **Zhuoyue Lian**: Through this project, I gained invaluable experience in handling large real-world datasets and the challenges they present.
 The data acquisition and cleaning phase taught me practical skills in dealing with inconsistencies, missing values, and merging multiple data sources.
 I learned that data preparation often constitutes the most time-consuming yet critical part of any analytical project.
 The visualization techniques I developed will be directly applicable to my future work in data analytics, where communicating complex patterns effectively is essential.
 This project reinforced my belief in the power of data-driven decision-making and inspired me to further explore how analytics can improve urban transportation systems.